linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>

+<p style="font-family:courier;"><i>
-<p style="font-family:courier;"><i>Within hours of the shooting, officers executed a search warrant at Paddock's three-year-old, 396,000 US dollar two-bedroom home in the tiny desert community of Mesquite, 80 miles north-east of Las Vegas.
+In the midst of the hotel room search, officers executed a search warrant at Paddock's three-year-old, 396,000 US dollar two-bedroom home in the tiny desert community of <a href="https://en.wikipedia.org/wiki/Mesquite,_Nevada" target="_blank">Mesquite</a>, 80 miles north-east of Las Vegas.
+The discovery included more of the same.
 They found 19 additional guns, thousands of rounds of ammunition, and explosives.
-Law enforcement also discovered several pounds of ammonium nitrate in his car, a fertilizer that can be turned into explosives. </i></p><br>
+Investigators said they discovered several pounds of <a href="https://en.wikipedia.org/wiki/Ammonium_nitrate" taret="_blank">ammonium nitrate</a> in his car, a fertilizer that can be used to create explosives.
+</i></p><br>

 <div class="image">
 <center><img src="{{ site.url }}/assets/img/paddockHome.jpg" alt="Stephen Paddock home" ></center>